Quantum technologies: Assessing Switzerland’s competitive landscape

 Switzerland stands at a crossroads.
 The implications of Switzerland's exclusion from European initiatives extend beyond mere financial concerns.
 It undermines the country's competitiveness in a field poised to shape the future of technology and industry.
 As Gisin emphasizes, "Switzerland needs to wake up, because the time to act is now."

-Join us at Constructor Institute in Schaffhausen, where innovation knows no borders.
+Join us at Constructor Institute of Technology in Schaffhausen, where innovation knows no borders.
 Explore our quantum programs and be part of Switzerland's quantum revolution: https://institute.constructor.org